 Ideally, turtles’ main diet needs to contain fiber, but turtle owners are found giving junk food to their turtles, which is one of the primary reasons for obesity in a turtle.
 Bread and bakery items might fill their appetite but have no nutritional value.

 How To Feed A Turtle So It Doesn’t Get Fat?

 As for how much you should feed them, you need to know what breed your turtle is.
 A larger breed turtle will require more food than a small breed turtle.
 If you are unsure about how much to feed, you can place him food that he can eat within 15 minutes.
-Next time, provide him only the amount he consumes.
+Next time, provide him with only the amount he consumes.

 As they get older and cross their seventh year, you shouldn’t feed them daily.
 An adult turtle in the wild will go days without eating because it’s their innate nature to do so.
-In winter, they will lie and rest for a more extended period than rest of the year.
+In winter, they will lie and rest for a more extended period than the rest of the year.

-Most of us use our hands as measuring scale while feeding pellets to our turtles.
+Most of us use our hands as measuring scales while feeding pellets to our turtles.
 And this is also one of the unseen reasons that cause obesity in a turtle.
 Use a medicine cup or a shot glass to feed him the same amount every day.